 Symptoms: Raw, itchy, red skin that's hot to the touch.
 Commonly found on the head, hips, and paws.

-How to Treat It: Your vet may suggest applying antibiotic cream or sprays such as hydrocortisone to reduce the swelling and itchiness.
+How to Treat It: Your vet may suggest applying cream or sprays to reduce the swelling and itchiness.
 If left untreated, hot spots can develop into secondary infections and painful, fluid-filled blisters, so be sure to seek medical help if the spots don't get better.